wolfgangasdf/iqp-book/sp-clebschgordan.md

 \vec{S}^2|\uparrow \downarrow\rangle=\vec{S}^2|\downarrow \uparrow\rangle=\hbar^2(|\uparrow \downarrow\rangle+|\downarrow \uparrow\rangle)
 $$(sp-cg-s2a)

-As we hypothesized before, these states are not eigenstates of $S^2$ - but the superposition on the right hand side gives a hint - we try this again and we obtain:
+As we hypothesized before, $|\uparrow \downarrow\rangle$ is not an eigenstate of $S^2$ - but the superposition on the right hand side gives a hint - let us try superposition states:

 $$\begin{align*}
 \vec{S}^2 \frac{1}{\sqrt{2}}(|\uparrow \downarrow\rangle+|\downarrow \uparrow\rangle)&=2 \hbar^2 \frac{1}{\sqrt{2}}(|\uparrow \downarrow\rangle+|\downarrow \uparrow\rangle)\\
 \vec{S}^2 \frac{1}{\sqrt{2}}(|\uparrow \downarrow\rangle-|\downarrow \uparrow\rangle)&=0(|\uparrow \downarrow\rangle-|\downarrow \uparrow\rangle)
 \end{align*}$$(sp-cg-es)

-So both are indeed eigenstates of $S^2$!
+So these two superposition states are both eigenstates of $S^2$!

 `[slide]`

 Another approach is to use the ladder operators, for instance starting with the undoubtedly highest spin state $|\uparrow\uparrow\rangle = |1,1\rangle$ and applying $S_-$ results in the same superposition states.

-To conclude: We have 3 states with $s=1$, the so-called triplet states
+To conclude: We have 3 states with $s=1$, the so-called **triplet states**

 $$
 \left\{\begin{aligned}